What The Wing's Opening Says About the London's Recent Revival of Private Members' Clubs

 The launch of newer clubs in London like Allbright, which opened in 2018, mark a shift in demand for women’s-only spaces.
 Named after Madeleine Albright, the club is billed as a networking community for businesswomen and has two locations in London, one in West Hollywood and two further planned for New York and Washington D.C.

 The trend in members’ clubs becoming more women-oriented comes against the backdrop of changing ways of working in the U.K.; a report earlier this year noted that the number of women turning to self-employment has risen by 57% since 2008.
 Designed with spaces ideal for co-working, many freelancers are drawn to clubs like Allbright and The Wing.
 Meanwhile, programming networking events for members to make business connections are part of the package at The Wing, which has its own social media app specifically for members.
 It’s an ethos at other London clubs such as Marguerite, an all-women’s club designed for women working in the creative industries and visual arts.
 “The art world is so heavily based on genuine relationships and trust,” says Joanna Payne, founder and director of Marguerite, which started in her living room in 2015 and has since grown to 300 members.
-Although the club doesn’t have a physical location, Payne wanted to create a way like-minded women to network and build confidence, as well as hosting high-profile female speakers and programming events.
+Although the club doesn’t have a physical location, Payne wanted to create a way for like-minded women to network and build confidence, as well as hosting high-profile female speakers and programming events.
 “Yes, we want to make friends, but we also want to advance our careers whilst doing so.”

 How Inclusive Can an Exclusive Members’ Club Be?